Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="ibc.lightclients.tendermint.v1.Header"></a>

 ### Header
-Header defines the Tendermint client consensus Header.
+Header defines the Ostracon client consensus Header.
-It encapsulates all the information necessary to update from a trusted Tendermint ConsensusState.
+It encapsulates all the information necessary to update from a trusted Ostracon ConsensusState.
 The inclusion of TrustedHeight and TrustedValidators allows this update to process correctly, so long as the ConsensusState for the TrustedHeight exists, this removes race conditions among relayers The SignedHeader and ValidatorSet are the new untrusted update